Sony A9 setup guide with tips and tricks

 - Press the shutter button all the way down to shoot.

 This works in conjunction with the Focus Magnifier found on this page too You might remember that you can select the area to magnify there when using manual focus (MF).
 MF assist will need to be turned on if you want to use this feature.

-Peaking Level is a manual focusing aid which works when you have your camera set to MF or DMF.
+Peaking Level is a manual focusing aid which works when you have your Sony A9 set to MF or DMF.